Robust and Adaptive Door Operation with a Mobile Robot: Experimental Evaluation

-Finally, we analyze our approach for exploiting prior knowledge.
-We reproduced the same experiments when no prior knowledge was available but for three different situations: when the prior is predominantly revolute or prismatic and when both are balanced.
+Then, we analyze our approach for exploiting prior knowledge.
+We reproduced the same experiments when no prior knowledge is available but for three different situations: when the prior is predominantly revolute or prismatic, and when both are balanced.
 Results are shown in Figure \ref{Fig13}(b).
-It can be observed that the behavior of the posterior depends on the predominant prior.
+It can be observed that the behavior depends on the predominant prior.
 In the case it matches the true model, the posterior converges quickly.
-If the prior is balanced, the behavior depends on the true model.
+If the prior is balanced, the evolution depends on the true model.
 When few new observations are available, the posterior tends to converge to the simplest model which is prismatic.
-This is reasonable, since the trajectory is very similar for both models at this point but the complexity is penalized.
+This is reasonable since the trajectory is very similar for both models at this point but the complexity is penalized.
 However, at a relatively low number of observations, the posterior rapidly converges to the true model proving, therefore, an improvement in performance.
+Note that priors start around $0.3$, this is because the new observations are matched to a previous model already from the starting point.
 Finally, in the case the prior does not match the true model, the behavior is symmetric for both doors.
 At the beginning, the observations converge with the predominant prior model.
 However, when the number of observations is sufficiently large, they converge towards the true model.
-In Figure \ref{Fig14} we show a series of pictures that illustrate how the HSR successfully opens different doors.
-Combining the proposed probabilistic approach, with the TSR constrained manipulation framework, the robot is able to operate doors autonomously in a previously unknown environment.
+A numerical evaluation of the advantage of exploiting prior knowledge is shown in Figure \ref{Fig16}, where we can observe the evolution of the radius estimation error when opening a revolute door with and without providing demonstrations of its motion.
+By exploiting prior knowledge, we can see that the estimation error is almost null from the initial stages of the opening process, which does not occur in the other scenario.
+Finally, in Figure \ref{Fig14} we show a series of pictures that illustrate how the HSR successfully opens different doors.
+Combining the proposed probabilistic approach, with the TSR manipulation framework, the robot can operate doors autonomously in an unknown environment.